TonikwithaK/TonikwithaK/README.md

 ---

-I once spent way too long thinking about **using Eigenvalues in VST-based spectral noise reduction**.
+**using Eigenvalues in VST-based spectral noise reduction could be cool if anyone wants to help**.

 ---